Day Habilitation Programs for Adults in Maryland

 Day habilitation provides a number of activities for participants, and most focus on socialization and life or employment skills.
 Participants are given the freedom to explore things that are interesting to them while receiving support from caring caregivers.
 It is a safe environment but also an environment focused on building skills for independent living.

 Will day habilitation programs provide for clinical or medical needs?

 Our program is designed to promote independence and community integration.
 As such, participants can receive their physical, occupational, or speech therapies at our clinic.
-Staff is also aware of medical needs and strives to meet those needs when possible or coordinate medical care outside of Providence Center when appropriate.
+Staff is also aware of medical needs and strives to meet those needs when possible or coordinate medical care outside of Providence when appropriate.

 Talk to us today.